Toilet Rebate Program

 • This offer may be withdrawn at any time without notice.

-How do I dispose of my old replaced toilet?
+Icon disposal truck How do I dispose of my old toilet once it’s replaced?

-Old toilets can be disposed of at the following locations for a disposal fee:
+Old toilets can be disposed of at the following locations for a fee:

 City of Vancouver Landfill